remykarem/remykarem.github.io/books-src/system-design-book/src/other-standards/dates.md

     `2024-01-19T10:20:30-05:00`

-3. Only Date:
+3. Only Date (without any information about time zone):

     `2024-01-19`

-4. Only Time:
+4. Only Time (without any information about time zone):

     `15:20:30Z`, `01:20:30+08:00`